Elevate your creative intelligence

 A command line utility tonk

-Runs your apps and listens for changes to stores.
-Changes are propagated to every client (allowing collaboration) and saved as stores on your machine when you are running your applications with the Tonk CLI or Tonk Hub.
+Hosts app bundles, the sync websocket and saves changes of stores to the filesystem.
+Changes are propagated to every client (allowing collaboration) and saved as stores on your machine when you are running your applications connected with keepsync.
 The store format for now is simply an automerge binary format.

 Keepsync docs